NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 ### `Compliance` [↑](#aws-practitioner-essentials)

 #### AWS Artifacts
-AWS Artifacts is an AWS service that provides on-demand access to AWS security and compliance reports and select online agreements.
+AWS Artifacts is a no-cost AWS service that provides on-demand access to AWS security and compliance reports and select online agreements.

 AWS Artifacts provide access to AWS security and compliance documents such as **_AWS ISO certifications_**, **_Payment Card